 Restless Leg Syndrome

-RLS is the occurrence of uncomfortable or painful leg sensations while the body is at rest.
-These unpleasant sensations are described as creeping, crawling, pulling, tingling, numbness, muscle contractions or leg cramps.
+Restless Leg Syndrome (RLS) is the occurrence of uncomfortable or painful leg sensations while the body is at rest.
+These unpleasant sensations are described as creeping, crawling, pulling, tingling, numbness, muscle contractions, leg jerking or leg cramps at night.
 There may be an irresistible urge to move the legs or “walk it off”.
 Many victims of RLS experience a similar disorder called Periodic Limb Movement (PLM) which involves involuntary jerking or bending leg movements during sleep.

 Restless Leg Syndrome Statistics:

 - Affects as many as 10% of Americans

 - Can begin at an early age and worsens with age